We use minimal analytics to improve the site. Is that okay?

 Sony 50mm f1.8 Sample Photos

 These samples are all shot on the Sony A7rIII.
-In some shots, I’m shooting with a lot of reflections in front of the lens.
-What I’m doing is using a .05 Kinko Soft Mist filter that I take off and shoot through it at an angle to catch some reflections.
-On a lot of the street shots at night, I’m using Kinko Mist Filter No.05.
+I’m shooting with many reflections in front of the lens in some shots.
+I’m using a .05 Kinko Soft Mist filter that I take off and shoot through at an angle to catch some reflections.
+On many street shots at night, I’m using Kinko Mist Filter No.05.
 Colored with my presets.

 ISO 100, 7.1, 1/13